Electric Zoo: Sunday, Sept 3

 The festival would open at around 1:45PM on Sunday, almost true to its advertised opening time of 1PM.
 However, the festival soon reached capacity, and Electric Zoo officials and NYPD began denying further entry around 6:30PM.
 Electric Zoo sent out a social media update that they had reached capacity "due to the challenges caused by Friday cancelation[sic]," and would ask the police to help block traffic heading towards the festival grounds.
 Ticket-holders were stranded on Randall's Island, and eventually decided to rush through the metal detectors and gates at the entrances.
 Security was not able to contain the stampede.

 Aftermath

 Despite Electric Zoo stating that they would refund Friday ticket-holders, no news of such refunds would come.
 Lawsuits would come to light, from a number of different parties.
 Many frustrated ticket-holders began contacting their banks to initiate chargebacks; Electric Zoo would dispute some of these chargebacks, leading to even more public backlash.

 No news of another Electric Zoo festival in 2024 came about.
 Avant Gardner, the owner of Electric Zoo, would still hold music events at their Brooklyn venue; however, it looked like the Electric Zoo festival had come to an end under current ownership.

 On June 18, 2024, Electric Zoo made an announcement regarding official refunds, stating that they would begin refunding Friday ticket-holders.

 Electric Zoo 2024 and beyond

 Electric Zoo was never scheduled for 2024.
 It remains unclear whether, after the events of 2023, Electric Zoo will return to New York City.

+Following a chaotic series of renovations and closures, Avant Gardner, the parent company of Electric Zoo, filed for Chapter 11 bankruptcy on August 4, 2025.